 After we’ve made it this far, maybe you are still wondering whether or not it is professional for you to use notes when giving a speech.
 Believe it or not, but I get asked this question all the time from students, friends, and other speakers.
 It makes me baffled to think that people still believe that using note cards in a speech could be unprofessional.

 Listen to me when I say that there is nothing unprofessional about using notes in your speech.
-In fact until the rise of the note-less TED talk format, it used to be common for most speakers to use notes during their presentations.
+In fact, until the rise of the note-less TED talk format, it used to be common for most speakers to use notes during their presentations.

 When I speak to students, it seems that they are mostly afraid that using notes indicates a lack of self-confidence.
 Or worse, they are afraid that they appear uneducated or unprepared.
 But that couldn’t be further from the truth.

 What if you were in the middle of your presentation, and you forgot to talk about a key part?
-It was very important, and forgetting it threw you off track for the rest of the speech.
+It was very important and forgetting it threw you off track for the rest of the speech.

-At the end, your audience was confused about the purpose of your speech, and you came off looking very unprepared.
+In the end, your audience was confused about the purpose of your speech, and you came off looking very unprepared.
 Some people just give better speeches if they have notes.
 And if that describes you, then you absolutely should have notes.

 After all, why put yourself at risk of forgetting something important?
 If you are worried about the opinions of someone else, don’t be.
 After all, they are not the ones giving your speech for you, and you have to do what will help you give your best speech.